MCP Servers

 Troubleshooting

-• PATH issues: ensure npx and node are in your PATH if using npx-based servers
+npxandnodeare in your PATH if using npx-based servers - Windows: when using